RnRS Gardening

 First, some background: The most recent round of Scheme standardization, known as R7RS, divided the language into two versions, Small and Large.
 In 2013, after several years of work, working group 1 finished the specification for R7RS Small, and it was approved.
 Now, working group 2, chaired by John Cowan, is working on R7RS Large.
 (This is all being done by volunteers, and you're welcome to participate.)

-For our work on R7RS Small, WG1 used Trac, an open-source issue tracker and wiki, at the domain trac.sacrideo.us.
+For our work on R7RS Small, WG1 used Trac, an open-source issue tracker and wiki, at the domain trac.sacrideo.us [no longer running].
 In late 2018, the site was taken down because the hosting provider stopped supporting it.
 Fortunately, we had backups.
 John restored the wiki pages from a recent backup, then did a rough translation of each page's markup into HTML or Markdown.
 Those pages are now hosted by Bitbucket, and r7rs.org points to them.
 John continues to update those pages as part of his work leading R7RS Large.

 So we had our wiki pages again.
 However, the Bitbucket site doesn't include any of the issue-tracking pages that WG1 used to track a total of 538 tickets covering topics like Make nested quasiquotes work properly and Extend finite? and nan? to non-real values.
 Also, since it's a living site, it doesn't represent a historical record of what went into R7RS Small.
 R7RS Small was a big effort, and the Scheme community has a long tradition of doing its work in the open, so it seemed important to preserve that work somehow.